Xilinx/finn/docs/finn/command_line.rst

 2. Put your ONNX model to be converted under ``dataflow_build_dir/model.onnx``.
    The filename is important and must exactly be ``model.onnx``.
 3. Create a JSON file with the build configuration.
 It must be named ``dataflow_build_dir/dataflow_build_config.json``.
-   Read more about the build configuration options on :py:mod:``finn.util.build_dataflow.DataflowBuildConfig``.
+   Read more about the build configuration options on :py:mod:``finn.builder.build_dataflow_config.DataflowBuildConfig``.
    You can find an example .json file under ``src/finn/qnn-data/build_dataflow/dataflow_build_config.json``
 4. (Optional) create a JSON file with the folding configuration.
 It must be named ``dataflow_build_dir/folding_config.json``.
    You can find an example .json file under ``src/finn/qnn-data/build_dataflow/folding_config.json``.